Luigi de Servi: Biography

 In 1898, he painted the decorations for the piano room of the house of Giacomo Puccini in Torre del Lago.
 He worked alongside Plinio Nomellini, Ferruccio Pagni, and Edoardo De Albertis.

 In 1905, he frescoed the railroad station of Genova Brignole.
 In 1906, he was named Cavaliere della Corona d'Italia.
-In 1909, he joins the "Giovane Italia", artistic group.
+In 1909, he joined the "Giovane Italia", artistic group.
 He travels to Uruguay, Argentina and Paris.

 In 1910, De Servi returned to Buenos Aires to fresco the ceiling of the Presidential room in the Palazzo del Governo, and also painted panels depicting L'Italia al Mar del Piata for the Bank of Italy and Rio de La Piata.
 In 1914, De Servi returned to Italy, where he continues to paint portraits.
 In 1915, he painted the main altarpiece of the church of San Cristoforo in Lucca, depicting the name saint.
 In 1917 and 1918 he had personal expositions in Viareggio and Lucca respectively.
 In 1920–1922, he returned to Argentina.
 In 1923, he painted a portrait of Mussolini for Sena and Carlo Spiccani, that was gifted to Mussolini himself.

 In 1924, De Servi wrote an open letter to the "Giornale d'Italia", criticizing the paper's confrontation of the government.
 As a fascist, he declared he would now boycott the paper he once loyally read.
 In 1926, he was named secretary of the newly established Fascist Syndicate of Lucchese Artists.

 In 1926, he exhibited in the foyer of the Teatro Nazionale of Rome.
 In 1931, he had personal exhibitions at Lucca and Viarregio.
 In 1933, he painted two large canvases for the new Cassa di Risparmio di Lucca.
 In 1938, he exhibited at a "Mostra di pittori liguri dell'Ottocento", at the Palazzo Rosso, Genoa.
 In 1939, he had a personal exhibition at the Galleria Gerì of Milan.